-Tom Price serves as a lecturer at the Oxford Centre for Christian Apologetics and an international speaker with Ravi Zacharias International Ministries.
-He was educated in the UK and US, reading philosophy, theology and Christian apologetics, and is currently undertaking doctoral research in philosophy of religion and film.
+Tom Price serves as a lecturer at OCCA The Oxford Centre for Christian Apologetics and an international speaker with Ravi Zacharias International Ministries.
+He was educated in the UK and US, reading philosophy, theology, and Christian apologetics, and is currently undertaking doctoral research in philosophy of religion and film.

 Tom speaks to a variety of audiences around the world and brings his skills as a media-savvy philosopher and cultural critic to topics such as:

 - Finding Purpose in Life

 - Future Technology – AI?
 The Robot Revolution?

 Tom serves the wider church body through engaging seminars, workshops, talks, and lectures at the invitation of organizations like The Church of England, The Baptist Union, Holy Trinity Brompton’s School of Theology, 24/7 Prayer, UCCF, Scripture Union, and L’Abri Fellowship.
 He’s also given main stage teaching at major UK conferences such as New Wine, Keswick, The Stewards Trust, and Spring Harvest, and likes to make the most of media opportunities, having appeared on BBC Songs of Praise, the BBC World Service, local BBC radio, and Premier Christian Radio’s “Unbelievable?” program.

 Prior to moving to Oxford, Tom created UCCF’s apologetics and worldview website www.bethinking.org while Founding Editor.
 He has also worked with the Damaris Trust (Ethos Media) as a speaker, conference presenter, film critic, and researcher.